Evan-Mucciolo/python-challenge/README.md

 # Skills used: basic python, read/write csv, for loops, if/then conditionals, arithmetic.

+# This challenge is part of the Northwestern Data Science BootCamp cirriculum.

 The code in both the PyBank and PyPoll assignments were built using the class notes and exerises along with a few instances of chatGPT which were specified in comments for specific lines.
 The module 'sys' was found using chatGPT and used to print the output of the code to a text file.
 That portion was not mentioned within the comments in each main.py file.